kanidm/kanidm/book/src/developers/designs/profile_display.md

 ### SSH public keys

-Ssh public key entries in kanidm consist of a:
+Ssh public key entries in Kanidm consist of a:

 - label : practically the ID of the key in kanidm
 - value : the public key